moarwick/react-super-styled/README.md

 * Customizable theme, breakpoints
 * Plus: A highly-configurable SVG icon wrapper, utilities

-> Some Breaking "improvements" in v0.5.0+, but well worth it :)
+> Some breaking "improvements" in v0.5.0+, but well worth it :)

 ### Installation
 ```